phummelen/littertagger-docs/documentation/docs/en/08_Who-Are-We.md

-# Wie zijn wij?
+# Who are we?

 <nog vullen>
-Uitleg, mogelijk een intro per deelnemer?
+Explanation, possibly an intro per participant?